 Gender diversity 2010-2014

-We measure ethnic diversity in our offices in the UK and the US using national definitions of ethnic/racial minorities, such as those determined by the Equality and Human Rights Commission in the UK and the Equal Opportunity Commission in the US.
-In 2014, 26% of full-time employees in these countries were from ethnic minorities (2013: 25%).
+We measure ethnic diversity in our businesses in the UK and the US using national definitions of ethnic/racial minorities (the Equality and Human Rights Commission in the UK and the Equal Opportunity Commission in the US).
+In 2015, 26% of full-time employees in these countries were from ethnic minorities (2014: 26%).

 Training, development and education

-Our training programs are designed to support delivery of our business strategy.
-Maestro: Orchestrating Client Value, is our week-long program for senior client leaders held in 27 countries.
-There have been 3,460 participants from 116 WPP companies since its inception in 2003.
-Other programs include WPP Spectrum, which connects and develops WPP’s multidisciplinary global client leaders, and an interactive WPP Leadership Toolkit.
+Our Group training programs are designed to help us deliver our strategic objectives.
+For example, Maestro: Orchestrating Client Value, is our week-long program for senior client leaders held in 27 countries, that helps us to achieve horizontality in our ways of working.
+There have been 3,822 participants from 133 WPP companies since its inception in 2003.

 Employee external appointments